shu120/push_swap/README.md

 A command is printed only when the operation is actually performed.

-For example:
+For example, the following operations do nothing:

 - trying to swap a stack with fewer than two elements does nothing
 - trying to push from an empty stack does nothing
 - trying to rotate a stack of size 0 or 1 does nothing

-- This prevents invalid or useless instructions from being printed.
+This prevents invalid or useless instructions from being printed.

 ---
 ### Sorting strategy